panyam/pcachapter/src/sensorscope/gcp/README.md

 ---

-This deployment demonstrates how Maya's sensor redundancy analysis scales from local development to production cloud deployment in under 5 minutes, providing the foundation for real-world serverless PCA implementations.
+This deployment demonstrates how Sita's sensor redundancy analysis scales from local development to production cloud deployment in under 5 minutes, providing the foundation for real-world serverless PCA implementations.